 Here are the pizza ingredients you'll need to make this dough :

-5. Sugar (sub honey or maple syrup): I’ve used 2 teaspoons of sugar in this pizza dough to add better color to the finished dough without affecting the flavor of the dough at all.
-If you have dietary restrictions and can’t use sugar, simply omit the sugar altogether or substitute it with honey or maple syrup).
-Adding sugar to pizza dough helps with browning (see photo comparison below), but it’s not a necessary pizza dough ingredient.
+Sugar (sub honey or maple syrup): I've used 2 teaspoons of sugar in this pizza dough to add better color to the finished crust without affecting the flavor.
+If you have dietary restrictions, simply omit it or substitute with honey or maple syrup.
+Sugar helps with browning (see photo comparison below), but it's not a necessary ingredient.

 Understanding Pizza Dough Point Helps You Make Better Homemade Pizza